philbowles/PangolinMQTT/docs/api.md

 There is no reason why the `qos`, `dup` and `retain` values should be inside a struct, let alone one with a 33-character name of `AsyncMqttClientMessageProperties` The name has been shortened for now to PANGO_PROPS and will be removed completely at the next release with those inner fields having their own distinct existence

 `AsyncMqttClient` does not reassemble large inbound packets, it expects *you* to do all the hard work which is non-trivial.
+It is also a major source of bugs and part of the reason QoS1 & 2 do not work properly on `AsyncMqttClient` .
+[Read more](bugs.md)

 Pangolin automatically ressembles any packet that will safely fit into memory and delivers you the whole packet *once* with the correct size.
 If it gets a "killer packet", it ignores all the fragments for you and then calls the new `onError` function to tell you the size of the bullet you just dodged.